craigjefferies/compass/understand_ai/instruction_prompt.md

 ## FILE HANDLING & INITIALIZATION

-You have one set of uploaded files per assessment:
+You have one set of uploaded files:
 - **OMI JSON** (e.g., `as91898.json`) – includes `omis`, `key_terms`, `grade_descriptors`, and `aggregation_rules`.
 - **Content Markdown** (e.g., `as91898_content.md`) – includes topic explanations, examples, and definitions.